 The vulnerability of this data was compounded as respondents revealed what they would do with this information should they find it.
 As many as 41% admitted they would take action with the data, including uploading or saving the data, posting interesting or embarrassing data on social media, and showing the information to family and friends.

-The link between consumer handling of second-hand devices and business vulnerability becomes even more clear when gauging the amount of transactions involving used devices.
+The link between consumer handling of second-hand devices and business vulnerability becomes even more clear when gauging the number of transactions involving used devices.
 A quarter of consumers have bought a used laptop while 15% have purchased a second-hand desktop.
-Almost a fifth have bought a used tablet, while a third have procured a used smartphone, and one-in-six (16%) have bought a used storage media device.
-Furthermore – poignantly, as we enter the festive period – 26% have been gifted used computers and mobile devices with a previous user’s data still on it.
+Almost a fifth have bought a used tablet, while a third have procured a used smartphone, and one in six (16%) have bought a used storage media device.
+Furthermore – poignantly, as we enter the festive period – 26% have been gifted used computers and mobile devices with a previous user’s data still on them.

 This is not a trend that will dissipate any time soon, and the issue needs to be combated at the source.

 Businesses should encourage employees to wipe clean devices before selling or passing them on if they’re using personal devices for work purposes – though ideally, corporate data should never be stored on non-corporate devices.

 - Remove the SIM card and any external storage such as a microSD card.

 - Log out of services like email and social media, then clear the data from these apps if you can.